 If you attack like a berserker without much thought for your own safety, you get +3 in offensive value and -5 in defensive.

-You can attack earlier in the round by subtracting 1 from your offensive value for that attack per second earlier you want to attack.
+You can attack earlier in the round by subtracting 1 from your offensive value for that attack per 1 added to initiative.

 More Than One Attack

 You can get more than one attack roll during a combat round by subtracting 5 from your offensive value that round per extra attack.
 Attack number two takes place in second 6, attack number three in second 5, etc. You may not attack more than once during the same second.